dygong2/dygong2.github.io/content/publication/failed.md

 ---
-title: "Violence begets peace?
-Failed coup attempts and civil war peace processes"
+title: "Bullets to Bargains: Wartime Coup Attempts in Civil War Management and Resolution"
 authors:
 - admin